 - (1) The Master's examination comprises all module examinations for the core areas and those of the chosen electives as well as the Master's dissertation and colloquium.

 - (2) The core modules are

 - 1. Ecosystem Services Concepts and Development

 - 2. Applied Ecology

 - 3. Introduction into Key Taxa

 - 4. Methods of Empirical Social Research

 - 5. Intercultural Communication and Foreign Language Skills

 - 6. Biodiversity and Ecosystem Governance

 - 7. Ecological Economics

 - (3) The electives are

 - 1. in the focus area of Environmental Social Sciences

 - a) Nature and Ecosystem Services in the City

-- b) Investing in a Sustainable Future
+- b) Resource Management and Sustainability

 - c) Ecosystem Services Case Studies

 - d) Quantitative Methods of Empirical Research

 - e) Biodiversity Management and Sustainability

 - f) Environmental Law

 - 2. in the focus area of Biotechnology

 - a) Environmental Chemistry

 - b) Environmental and Fungal Genomics

 - c) Environmental Analysis

 - d) Applied Microbiology

 - 3. in the focus area of Ecology and Collections

 - a) Field Ecology

 - b) Museum and Collections

 - c) Collecting and Analysing Biodiversity Data

-- d) Systematics and Taxonomy of Invertebrates and Cryptogams
+- d) Diversity and Ecology of Fungi and Lichens

+- e) Systematics and Bioindication of Bryophytes

+- f) Zoology Special Aspects of Collection Management

 - 4. in the focus area of Forestry

 - a) Management of Vegetation and Soil in Watersheds

 - b) Forest Related Development Policy and Culture

 - c) Assessment and Evaluation of Forest Resources

 - d) Modelling

 - e) Communication and Conflict Management

 - f) Management Systems and Restoration in Natural Forests of the Tropics

 - g) Management Systems of Forest Plantations and Rehabilitation of the Landscape in the Tropics

-- 5. in the focus area of Spatial Development and Natural Resource Management - a) Environmental Development - b) Integrated Water Resources Management I (IWRM I) - c) Circular Economy - d) Ecological and Revitalising Urban Restructuring - e) International Spatial Development and Regional Management - f) Foresight and Integrated Assessment in Environmental Development from which one area of focus must be selected as well as from which one must be chosen.
+- 5. in the focus area of Spatial Development and Natural Resource Management - a) Integrated Water Resources Management I (IWRM I) - b) Circular Economy - c) Ecological and Revitalising Urban Restructuring - d) Global Perspectives in Spatial Development - e) Environmental Development and Risk Management - f) Applied Landscape Ecology - g) Strategic Sustainability Management - h) Resource Management from which one area of focus must be selected as well as from which one must be chosen.
 Modules totalling 45 credit points must be chosen, of which at least 20 credit points must come from the selected area of focus.